laravel-streams/streams-core/docs/entries.md

 }
 ```

-### Creating Entries
+### Entry Repositories

-Regardless of the source used, you can use the below-mentioned repositories to create entries programmatically.
+Regardless of the source used, you can use repositories to create entries programmatically.

 ```php
 $entry = Streams::repository('contacts')->create([